The Ramayana - Panchavati

 Interlacing twigs and branches, corded from the ridge to eaves,

 Held the thatch of reed and branches and of jungle grass and leaves,

-And the floor was pressed and levelled and the toilsome task was done
+And the floor was pressed and levelled and the toilsome task

 And the structure rose in beauty for the righteous Raghu's son!